Edmund Knowles Muspratt: Early life and background

 Edmund Knowles Muspratt was born in Seaforth, near Liverpool, England, the fourth and youngest son of James Muspratt and his wife Julia Josephine née Connor.
 His father was also a chemical industrialist who had established factories in Liverpool, St Helens and Newton-le-Willows.
 He was educated at the Pestalozzian Institute at Worksop, Nottinghamshire.
 He was then sent by his father to study chemistry under Justus von Liebig at the University of Giessen in Hesse-Darmstadt, Germany.
-When Liebig moved to the University of Munich in 1852, Muspratt went with him and studied medicine there where he gained the degree of PhD He then returned to Liverpool to work with his father in his businesses.
-He married Frances Jane Baines and together they had eight children, including Suffragists, Nessie Stewart-Brown, Julia Solly and Liberal MP, Max Muspratt.
+When Liebig moved to the Ludwig-Maximilians-Universität München in 1852, Muspratt went with him and studied medicine there where he gained the degree of PhD He then returned to Liverpool to work with his father in his businesses.
+He married Frances Jane Baines, and together they had eight children, including Suffragists, Nessie Stewart-Brown, Julia Solly and Liberal MP, Max Muspratt.

 Business career

 Edmund took over the management of the Wood End factory in Widnes, Lancashire, from his older brother Frederic and also became involved in the management of his father's Liverpool factory.
 These factories manufactured alkali by the Leblanc process.
 During this time Edmund studied metallurgy at Owens College, Manchester and invented methods of separating nickel, cobalt and copper from the waste by–products from his factories.
 He also operated a plant at Wood End to recover sulphur by the process invented by Ludwig Mond.
 In 1867 the Widnes Metal Company was formed with Muspratt as its chairman with the purpose of recovering metals, particularly copper and silver, from the burnt pyrites used for alkali manufacture.

-In 1860 when the governments of Britain and France formed a treaty to raise duties on materials made from salt, Muspratt was prominent in the establishment of an alkali manufacturers' association.
+In 1860, when the governments of Britain and France formed a treaty to raise duties on materials made from salt, Muspratt was prominent in the establishment of an alkali manufacturers' association.
 Muspratt and Holbrook Gaskell went together to Paris to negotiate terms for the manufacturers.
 The association was more formally established two years later to deal with problems arising from pollution.
-In 1876 Muspratt was a witness giving evidence to the Royal Commission enquiring into the pollution caused by the Widnes factories.
-In 1890 many of the businesses using the Leblanc process combined to form the United Alkali Company to resist competition from factories making alkali by the ammonia–soda process.
+In 1876, Muspratt was a witness giving evidence to the Royal Commission enquiring into the pollution caused by the Widnes factories.
+In 1890, many of the businesses using the Leblanc process combined to form the United Alkali Company to resist competition from factories making alkali by the ammonia–soda process.
 Muspratt became a director and later the president of this company.